Installation including mixed media on canvas, film, sound and performance, 2021

 Narrator's Voice: Nkuli Hepburn Zikalala

-This installation is set in a future dystopia that is in a state of ecological collapse combined with an over-glorification of technology that has resulted in an increased loss of gender equality.
+This installation is set in a future dystopia that is in a state of ecological collapse that has resulted in an increased loss of gender equality.
 This installation asks questions about gender equality and consciousness: Did gender equality exist in the past?
 Could AI ever possess consciousness?
 Could consciousness extend beyond the brain?

 In part 2 of the science fiction artist's film that forms a part of this installation, the ghost of the main protagonist Pandora dances in the ruins of the palace of Knossos on the island of Crete, built by the ancient Minoan civilisation believed to be a historical example of a once, thriving partnership society.
 This reflects on the cultural historian Riane Eisler’s theory, which proposes that societies used to follow a primarily partnership model of civilisation but over time, this gave way to today’s largely dominator model of civilisation.
 The dominator model is based on the ranking of one gender over another relying on a top-down hierarchy that is extremely destructive while the partnership model is based on linking and equality.
 Overall, this installation explores notions of consciousness and highlights an exploitative lack of care towards women and nature – pervasive in this dystopian future and our present-day largely unsustainable, dominator model.